marvin-hansen/alpha-system/queng_import/postgres/pg_import_metadata/src/workflow/workflow_update_specs.md

-Implement update_assets_metadata to update the asset metadata in the database.
+Implement update_instruments_metadata to update the instruments metadata in the database.

-1. Extract the stats from the meta_data parameter
+Extract the stats from the meta_data parameter

-2. Extract the expected assets count using the .number_assets() methods from stats
+Extract the expected instruments count using the .number_instruments() methods from stats

-3. Load all assets from the database
+Load all instruments from the database

-4. Extract the database asset count by calling len on the assets list from the database
+Extract the database instruments count by calling len on the instruments list from the database

-5. Compare the expected and actual asset counts
-6. If the database asset count is greater than the expected asset count, iterate through the database assets, find the assets that are in the database but not in the meta_data parameter, and delete them from the database.
+Iterate through the database instruments, find the instruments that are in the database but not in the meta_data parameter, check if it exists in database, and if so, delete it from the database.

-7. If the database asset count is less than the expected asset count, iterate through the meta_data parameter, find the assets that are in the meta_data parameter but not in the database, and insert them into the database.
+Iterate through the meta_data parameter, find the instruments that are in the meta_data parameter but not in the database, check if it exists in database, and if not, insert it into the database.

-8. Load all assets from the database again
+Load all instruments from the database again

-9. Compare the expected and actual asset counts again and ensure they are equal; if not, raise a panic.
+Compare the expected and actual instruments counts again and ensure they are equal; if not, raise a panic.

-Next, iterate through all database assets, match each asset code with the asset code in the meta_data parameter, compare the asset hash of the database asset to the asset hash in the meta_data parameter, and if the hashes don't match, update the database asset in the database with the asset from the meta_data.
+Iterate through all database instruments, match each instruments code with the instruments code in the meta_data parameter, compare the instruments hash of the database instruments to the instruments hash in the meta_data parameter;
+if the hashes don't match, update the database instruments in the database with the instruments from the meta_data.
 If the hashes match, just proceed to the next iteration.